KaushikKC/KaushikKC/README.md

 ![Banner](https://user-images.githubusercontent.com/86820401/133101514-6b34e9c0-f59a-4427-805b-6d07089c1d51.jpg)

-### Web Developer | Student
-I'm so much passionate about Web development and learning new technology in it..
-I'm also like to contribute to many open source project.
-Some technology I really love to work with React , Python+ Django, Node js..

-## Skills and Experience
-* ⚛ Python
-* 💻 HTML,CSS,JS
-* 📱 React
+I'm the person of 17 years old with the knowledge of full-stack javascript developer using reactJS, NextJS for the frontend and Nodejs and express for the back-end but I mostly rely on front-end which is my favourite part.
+I'm here to contribute to many projects to enhance my skill as well as network.If you find my work is great you could also connect with me.
+I'm ready to collaborate with other developers to make a great stuffs.

 <p align="center">